MarehanRefaat/Sentiment-Analysis/README.md

 # Data-Set:

 Here we work with a data set of tweets.
-We downlowd it from ntlk using this command:  nltk.download('twitter_samples') We divided it into train samples = 8000 and test samples = 2000
+\n We downlowd it from ntlk using this command:  nltk.download('twitter_samples') We divided it into train samples = 8000 and test samples = 2000

+# Model

+Here, we use Logistic Regression to classifiy that if the tweet is postive or negative

+# Test

+We get accuracy of 99 % by calcuating the f1- Score as follow :